Nicolle Wallace

-Nicolle Wallace (née Devenish; born February 4, 1972) is an American television host and author.
-She is known for her work as the anchor of the MSNBC news and politics program Deadline: White House and a former co-host of the ABC daytime talk show The View.
-As a political analyst for MSNBC and NBC News, she is a frequent on-air contributor to the programs Today, The 11th Hour with Stephanie Ruhle and Morning Joe.
+Nicolle Wallace (née Devenish; born February 4, 1972) is an American television political commentator and author.
+She is the anchor of the MS NOW news and politics program Deadline: White House and a former co-host of the ABC daytime talk show The View.
+Wallace is a political analyst for MS Now and NBC News.
+She was previously a frequent on-air contributor to the programs Today, The 11th Hour with Stephanie Ruhle, and Morning Joe, before hosting her own program on MS NOW.

-In her former political career, Wallace served as the White House Communications Director during the presidency of George W. Bush and in his 2004 re-election campaign.
+In her former political career, Wallace served as the White House Communications Director during the second term of the presidency of George W. Bush and as the Communications Director for his 2004 re-election campaign.
 Wallace also served as a senior advisor for John McCain's 2008 presidential campaign.
-In addition, she is the author of the contemporary political novels Eighteen Acres, It's Classified, and Madam President.
+Wallace is the author of the contemporary political novels Eighteen Acres, It's Classified, and Madam President.

 Early life

-Nicolle Devenish was born on February 4, 1972, in Orange County, California to Veronica (née Zadis) and Clive Devenish.
-The eldest of four siblings, Zachary, Courtney and Ashley, she grew up in Orinda, a San Francisco Bay Area suburb.
-Her mother was a teacher's assistant for third-grade in public schools, and her father was an antiques dealer.
-Her grandfather, Thomas Devenish, was a Manhattan antiques dealer, part of "Devenish and Company".
-He was born in England to vaudevillian parents and immigrated to the United States with his family in 1947.
-Nicolle is also of Greek descent.
+Nicolle Devenish was born on February 4, 1972, in Orange County, California, to Clive and Veronica (née Zadis) Devenish.
+Nicolle is of English and Greek descent.
+Along with her three younger siblings, Zachary, Courtney, and Ashley, she grew up in Orinda, a mostly wealthy San Francisco Bay Area suburb.
+Her mother was a teacher's assistant for third grade in public schools, and her father was an antiques dealer.
+Her grandfather, Thomas Devenish, was a Manhattan antiques dealer, part of "Devenish and Company."

-A 1990 graduate of Miramonte High School, Wallace received a Bachelor of Arts in mass communications from the University of California, Berkeley in 1994, and a master's degree from Northwestern University's Medill School of Journalism in 1996.
+After graduating in 1990 from Miramonte High School, Wallace went on to earn a B.A. in mass communications in 1994 from the University of California, Berkeley and then, a master's degree in 1996 from the Northwestern University Medill School of Journalism.

 Political career

-Briefly an on-air reporter in California, Wallace started her political career working in California state politics.
+Briefly an on-air reporter in California, Wallace started her political career working in California state politics for Republican Leader, Assemblyman Scott Baugh, a 2024 candidate for California's 47th Congressional District.
 In 1999, she moved to Florida to serve as Governor Jeb Bush's press secretary and then became the Communications Director for the Florida State Technology Office in 2000.
 Wallace worked on the 2000 Florida election recount.